Miss a class? Complete this form to access recordings of all our classes.

 Masterclass with David Chrisinger

-In this session David Chrisinger, Writing Program Director, Lecturer, and author of Stories Are What Save Us, will host a short workshop on the "shapes of stories."
+In this session David Chrisinger, Writing Program Director, Lecturer, and author of Stories Are What Save Us, hosts a short workshop on the "shapes of stories."
 Chrisinger argues that a single story shape, the "person-in-hole" story, is especially useful in policy communication, whether you're telling a story about yourself, your community, or your organization.
 This is an ideal event for students interested in learning more about the power of storytelling and to help workshop ideas you may be considering for essays, motivational statements, or other prompts requiring you to share your personal narrative.

 Headshot of David Chrisinger